benglard/symtorch/README.md

 }
 ```

 This is still a work in progress, thus thoughts, feedback, and contributions are very welcome!
 I think the code should be more self-explanatory than the giant and impressive compiler theano.
 Convolutions, max pooling, and some other operations are written in C and called via LuaJIT FFI.
-I am currently writing a neural network library on top of symtorch, expect it to be similar to [benglard/Inveling/nn](https://github.com/benglard/Inveling/tree/master/nn) or [fchollet/keras](https://github.com/fchollet/keras).
+I am currently writing a neural network library on top of symtorch, [symnn](https://github.com/benglard/symnn).

 ## Installation